-How to Keep Your Windows PC Secure:- Windows is the most frequently hacked operating system in the world.
+How to Secure Windows PC from hacking:- Windows is the most frequently hacked operating system in the world.
 The operating system is a common target because it dominates the market share and because Windows PCs tend to have more security vulnerabilities.
 While Windows 10 is the most secure version of the operating system to date, cybercriminals are still exploiting unique vulnerabilities found in Windows computers.

 Risks Facing PC Users

 Home users of Windows 7, 8, and 10 computers are at constant risk of encountering a PC threat at any given time.
 With most people working from home to curb the spread of the novel coronavirus, the risk of an attack is even higher as hackers try to capitalize on the chaos and confusion resulting from the pandemic.
-Here are some of the most common risks Windows users face.
+“How to Secure Windows PC” Here are some of the most common risks Windows users face.

 Malware is everywhere.
 However, computers running Windows OS are especially prone to malware attacks.
 Malware is the collective term for malicious programs and code that can cause damage and disrupt the normal use of your Windows PC.
 These include Trojans, worms, coin miners, rootkits, adware, and spyware.